Central Government Employees Latest News

 As per the classification of the 7th pay commission, the pay matrix level 7 is the Non-Gazetted (Group B) grade of the post.

-Railway Board is yet to be announced the bonus days!
+The Railway Board is yet to announce the bonus days!
 The maximum amount payable per eligible railway employee is Rs.
 17,951 for 78 days in 2021.
 [View more]

 Related updates: